agalev/phase-1-project-ArtAuction/ReadMe.md

 If the input price is below the current bid price, a message will appear saying “Please bid above the current bid price.”

-If a user inputs a price higher than the listed Buyout Price, a pop-ip message will say, “Congratulations on your new art!”
+If a user inputs a price higher than the listed Buyout Price, a pop-up message will say, “Congratulations on your new art!”

 Once a piece is purchased, the Buyout price will be replaced with the text “SOLD”.